“Language is the source of misunderstandings.”Antoine de St. Exupery, The Little Prince

 Considering how terribly awry an elementary machine translation may turn out, it is clear that using machine translations for longer texts can lead to disaster.

 Computer-assisted translations are not nearly as similar to machine translations as they may sound.
-A computer-assisted translation is a human translation that is made with the assistance of computer-assisted tools (CATs), which greatly increase the efficiency of human translations without lowering their quality.
+A computer-assisted translation is a human translation that is made with the assistance of computer-assisted translation (CAT) tools, which greatly increase the efficiency of human translation without lowering its quality.

-At Art One Translations, we understand the significant gains to be made through the use of CATs, which contribute to our quality translations without removing the human element from them.
+At Art One Translations we understand the significant gains to be made through the use of CAT tools, which contribute to our quality translations without removing the human element from them.
 For more information about our computer-assisted translation technology, do not hesitate to contact us.

 Comments are closed.